Senior Advisor / Development Coach

-Mike O’Connell, who spent six seasons as Vice President and General Manager of the Boston Bruins, is in his seventh season with the Kings.
-His current title is Pro Development and Special Assignments after serving as Director of Pro Development his first two years with the club.
+Mike O’Connell, who spent six seasons as Vice President and General Manager of the Boston Bruins, is in his ninth season with the Kings.
+His current title is Senior Advisor / Development Coach after previously holding the titles of Pro Development and Special Assignments and Director of Pro Development.

 Having joined the Kings with more than 20 years of NHL experience as both a player, Assistant Coach, Head Coach (he served as the Interim Head Coach of the Bruins for nine games in the 2002-03 season) and front office executive, O’Connell in Boston was instrumental in assembling a club that won two Northeast Division titles before he left the organization in March of 2006.